-You’d think that having a million fitness studios in this city would mean ever-changing workouts (and, you know, abs—but we digress).
-In actuality, though, it can feel pretty overwhelming…which leads to us just going to the same place over and over.
+You’d think that having a million fitness studios in this city would mean ever-changing workouts (and, you know, strong abs, but we digress).
+In actuality, it can feel pretty overwhelming…which leads to our going to the same place over and over.
 (Chipotle.
 Ha.
 We kid.)
-So we decided to poll the office on the workouts they love—and everyone from serious fitness buffs to wary gymgoers chimed in.
+So we decided to poll the office on the workouts they love—and everyone from serious fitness buffs to wary gym goers chimed in.

-So maybe you’re competitive, but not so competitive that you’re ready to see your name (and speed and mileage) on a screen for everyone to see.
+So maybe you’re competitive but more of a team sports person than a solo striver.
 At Swerve, classes are divided into teams, which boosts the rivalry factor without singling anyone out.

 Yoga studios might be minimalist or serene, but “fun” isn’t usually a descriptor you hear thrown around.
-Not the case at Laughing Lotus, whose locations (Flatiron and Williamsburg) are outfitted with splashy, colorful murals and instructors with the energy to match.
+Not the case at Laughing Lotus, whose locations (Flatiron, Williamsburg) are outfitted with splashy, colorful murals and instructors with the energy to match.

 By far, the yoga that got the most raves was the heated, hip-hop-fueled class at Y7 Studio (locations throughout the city).
 As one staffer put it, “I hated hot yoga until Y7.
 I’m still in denial about it being hot yoga…but I love it.”

 We have some serious fitness fiends in our midst, and they swear by the workout at Tone House (NoMad, Upper East Side), which they say “makes you feel like a legit athlete.”
 We have always wondered what it would be like to be Serena Williams…